hapax/hapax.github.io/assets/hyperlaunch.md

 $$

 It drops roughly $10^\circ \text{ C}$ for every kilometre we go up.
-Finally, if we plug this result for temperature back into our result for hydrostatic equilibrium, we find
+Finally, if we plug this result for temperature back into our differential equation for hydrostatic equilibrium, we find

 $$
 \frac{dP}{P} = -\frac{Mg}{k_B(T_0 - L z)}\, dz.